-In the the United States and Canada, eggs are washed to strip the outer protective layer called the cuticle to prevent contamination of the shell.
-So yes, America and Canada supermarkets eggs need to be refrigerated because the natural protective barrier is gone.
-Without that protective layer, or proper refrigeration, salmonella becomes a risk with eggs.
+In the United States and Canada, eggs are washed to strip the outer protective layer called the cuticle to prevent contamination of the shell.
+So yes, American and Canadian supermarket eggs need to be refrigerated because the natural protective barrier is gone.
+Salmonella becomes a risk with eggs without that protective layer or proper refrigeration.

-In my humble opinion I prefer eggs that are not refrigerated.
-They are always ready for baking and getting the perfect sunny side up egg is far quicker.
-To me they also taste fresher.
+In my humble opinion, I prefer eggs that are not refrigerated.
+They are always ready for baking and getting the perfect sunny-side-up egg is far quicker.
+To me, they also taste fresher.
 Simply because those permeable shells haven’t been sitting right next to the Camembert in the fridge.
 Don’t take my word for it though!
 Check with local farmer’s markets.
-Eggs that come direct from the chicken to the consumer may not require refrigeration.
+Eggs that come directly from the chicken to the consumer may not require refrigeration.
 It’s best to ask the farmer if they have unwashed eggs for sale, and always ask their recommendations for storage!

 - Simple Carbonara

 - Steamed Asparagus with Poached Eggs

 - Spring Truffles & The Perfect Fried Egg

 This last one is Paolo’s favorite!
 No truffles are not exactly budget savers but they certainly turn a humble egg into a decadent dish.
 Frittatas are frequent faves in our house.
 I started with the recipe above and then began tossing in any leftover veggies.
 Paolo’s running joke is “in the end everything ends up in a Frittata.”